Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 So when we sing or read Psalm 65:4 with that in mind, it turns out something like this: “Blessed is the one you choose and bring near to dwell in the new creation!
 We shall be satisfied with the good and holy things you give us when you dwell with us in the new heavens and new earth.”
 Do you know what’s the best thing we’ll be satisfied with in the new creation?
 It’s actually not a thing, but a person.
 We’ll be satisfied to have the most intimate communion with Jesus.
 We’ll be able to dwell with him, body and soul, into eternity.
 We’ll experience his love like we never have before.
 We’ll experience the joy of his presence in ways that are unimaginable right now.
 There’ll be nothing to disturb our peace and fellowship with him.
 That’s when we’re really going to have the greatest level of satisfaction possible for a human being.
 It’s something awesome, something to look forward to with eager anticipation.

 And again, that doesn’t come to anyone apart from faith in Jesus Christ.
 If you think about it, it makes sense.
 If the highest joy in the age to come is communion with Christ, why would God grant that joy to anyone who hasn’t already tasted it to some degree already on this earth?
 Or to put it another way, why would anyone who hasn’t loved Christ and believed in him here want to spend eternity with him in close fellowship?
 If you’ve disregarded Jesus your whole life, ignored him, or failed to appreciate him, why would that change after you die?
 Listen carefully here: regeneration doesn’t happen in the afterlife.
 Nobody suddenly realizes the value of Jesus after they’ve taken their last breath and left this world.
-Being born again is something that only happens here in this world.
+Being born again is something that only happens here in this world and in this age.
 Those who are born again place their faith and trust in Christ.
 Then they want to be where he is.
 So let me encourage you again to throw yourself on the only Saviour Jesus.
 Having done that, you can be sure the age to come will bring you infinite satisfaction at God’s house.

 Our satisfaction with God’s house doesn’t have to do with the house as such.
 It entirely has to do with the one who dwells there – with God himself.
 It’s been said that “God is most glorified in us when we are most satisfied in him.”
 When we find our greatest satisfaction in Christ right now, God is most glorified right here.
 At the end, when we find the ultimate infinite satisfaction in communion with Christ forever, God will be most glorified then.
 So you see, Psalm 65:4 is so deep.
 It leads us to see that our satisfaction and God’s glory, the worship of God, are intricately linked in Jesus Christ.
 As we trust in him, we’ll be satisfied, and God will be glorified.
 AMEN.